-This Australian-poster, drawn by Norman Lindaug, played in fours that a follow to stop the German Am in Europe could social in devastation in the South Posith.
-It was one of several posters imported for ur in New Zealand, warrows now manages passed.
-168 THE HOME FRONT
+This Australian posters, drawn by Norman Lindsuy, played in foars that a failure to stop the German An in Europe could assult in devastation in the South Pocific.
+It was one of several posters imported for a in Men Zealand, survous nor masses and the Men Zealand.